fcdoc/doc/en/flashduty/conf/template.md

 ---
-brief: By customizing configuration templates, you can meet the needs for personalized notification content
+brief: By customizing configuration templates, you can meet the need for personalized notification content
 ---

 # Configure Notification Template